EyuelMathewos/Test-frontend/README.md

 ## Test-frontend
-This is a frontend for performing a request to Backed-End CRUD operation It is created with React, TypeScript, Redux, Redux-Saga, and Styled Component.
+This is a frontend for performing a request to Backed-End CRUD operation It is made using React, TypeScript, Redux, Redux-Saga, and Styled Component.